 • Edible gardens, including lettuce, peppers, tomatoes, and more.
 Creativity is key!

-Outdoor lighting doesn’t need to be white—filters can add a range of colors.
-These lights can spotlight key areas of landscaping, highlight where a family likes to entertain, or look attractive for even more curb appeal while providing illumination.
+Outdoor lighting doesn’t need to be white — filters can add a range of colors.
+These lights can spotlight key areas of landscaping, highlight where you like to entertain, or look attractive for even more curb appeal while providing illumination.

-Size-wise, both tiny and boldly large ones are in vogue and, although lanterns aren’t a new trend, they’re still considered stylish.
+Size-wise, both tiny and boldly large lights are in vogue and, although lanterns aren’t a new trend, they’re still considered stylish.

-After a period of all-white being a hot trend, lighting choices such as table lamps or hanging lighting fixtures are appearing more often as dark neutrals in brown, black or gray.
-They can be used to update the white or ivory choices in a home.
+After a period of all-white being a hot trend for interior lighting, table lamps and hanging lighting fixtures are appearing more often as dark neutrals in brown, black, or gray.
+They can be used to update the white, cream, or gray choices in a home.